apache/iceberg/format/spec.md

   def bucket_N(x) = (murmur3_x86_32_hash(x) & Integer.MAX_VALUE) % N
 ```

-When bucket transform is applied on a list of values, the input is treated as concatenated bytes of each value.
+When bucket transform is applied on a list of values, the hash is applied on the concatenated byte representations of all values.
 In pseudo-code, the function is:

 ```
   def murmur3_x86_32_hashes(x1, x2, x3, ...) = {
     byte[] bytes;
     for (x in [x1, x2, x3, ...]) {
-      bytes = x == null ? bytes : append(bytes, bytesOf(x));
+      if (x != null) bytes.append(bytesOf(x))
     }
-    return murmur3_x86_32_hash(bytes);
+    return murmur3_x86_32_hash(bytes)
   }

   def bucket_N(x1, x2, x3, ...) = (murmur3_x86_32_hashes(x1, x2, x3, ...) & Integer.MAX_VALUE) % N